awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 ## What Are the Shared Accounts?<a name="what-shared"></a>

-In AWS Control Tower, three shared accounts in your landing zone are not provisioned in Account Factory: the master account, the log archive account, and the audit account\.
+In AWS Control Tower, three shared accounts in your landing zone are not provisioned in Account Factory: the management account, the log archive account, and the audit account\.

-### What is the master account?<a name="what-is-master"></a>
+### What is the management account?<a name="what-is-master"></a>

 This is the account that you created specifically for your landing zone\.
 This account is used for billing for everything in your landing zone\.
 It's also used for Account Factory provisioning of accounts, as well as to manage OUs and guardrails\.

 **Note**
-It is not recommended to run any type of production workloads from an AWS Control Tower master account\.
+It is not recommended to run any type of production workloads from an AWS Control Tower management account\.
 Create a separate AWS Control Tower account to run your workloads\.

-When you set up your landing zone, the following AWS resources are created within your master account\.
+When you set up your landing zone, the following AWS resources are created within your management account\.

 | AWS service | Resource type | Resource name |